 Dislocation is a dreaded complication that can occur after THR.
 Fortunately, our incidence of hip dislocation is extremely small, especially compared to the historical incidence.
 The very small incidence of hip dislocation we see today has occurred for a number of reasons.

-Our minimally invasive techniques result not just in a smaller incision but more importantly a lesser dissection or exposure when preforming the THR.
-The techniques we now use to repair any tissues which are released, especially the native hip joint capsule and over lying soft tissue structures are also far superior to the techniques used in the past and have further decreased the incidence of post op dislocation.
+Our minimally invasive techniques result not just in a smaller incision but more importantly a lesser dissection or exposure when performing the THR.
+The techniques we now use to repair any tissues which are released, especially the native hip joint capsule and overlying soft tissue structures are also far superior to the techniques used in the past and have further decreased the incidence of post-op dislocation.
+Currently, the latest approach called the SPAIRE Technique has no hip restrictions/precautions.
+It’s really amazing.

 Historically patients were taught “hip precautions” after their surgery.
 These were positions and movements they should avoid so as not to disrupt the soft tissue repair until it healed.
 Patients were often terrified about making a mistake and their hip dislocating and were never given a clear answer about how long they should exercise these precautions.
 So much has changed.

-I still ask my patients not so do somethings until their hip heals.
+I still may ask my patients not to do some things until their hip heals.
+However, not with the SPAIRE Technique.
 This means their soft tissues heal and mature.
-I discuss with every patient the morning after their surgery how stable I thought their particular hip was after I completed the reconstructed and tested it.
+I discuss with every patient the day of their surgery, or the day after, how stable I thought their particular hip was after I completed the reconstructed and tested it.
 I typically ask my patients not to pull their knee to their chest.
 I ask them to keep their knees apart when they are bending all the way forward like putting on their shoe or sock.
 I teach them that if they can “see” the inside of their knee and thigh, then they are fine.
 The vast majority are encouraged to sleep anyway they want; either side, their back or belly.
-I ask them to try and keep regular pillow between their legs for first six weeks but not to panic is it isn’t there in the morning.
+I ask them to try and keep a regular pillow between their legs for the first six weeks but not to panic if it isn’t there in the morning.
 Typically, it takes adult tissues 3 or 4 months to fully mature.
-Clearly the healing process is well underway by 6 weeks.
+Clearly, the healing process is well underway by 6 weeks.
 I emphasize that their hip is stable and they need to get active but use common sense.

 4. Do you use the Pelvic Alignment Level only for hip replacements, or can it be used for other procedures?